The Complete Starter Kit to Stashing Every Damn Month

 These will be the "3 | 3"s, "3 | 2"s and "2 | 3"s on your list.

 We're going to push you here.
-And we want to remind you at this point that the only way your going to improve your money situation is by taking action.
+And we want to remind you at this point that the only way you are going to improve your money situation is by taking action.

 Not by reading this article.
 Not by thinking about this process.
 By taking action.